-We offer our 6-semester, 24-month professional program, accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), from both our Bay Shore campus and the Winthrop Hospital Extension Center to best serve students from Long Island and the metropolitan area.
-Bay Shore classes begin in the fall of each year, and in January at the historic Winthrop Hospital site.
+We offer our 7-semester, 28-month professional program, accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), from both our Bay Shore campus and the Nassau University Medical Center Extension (NUMC) to best serve students from Long Island and the metropolitan area.
+Bay Shore classes begin in the fall of each year, and in January at the Nassau University Medical Center extension site.

 Our professors are committed to helping you develop the practical skills, comprehensive knowledge, and compassion to thrive as a physician assistant.
 They’ll support you every step of the way, in the classroom, in the clinical phase, and in your career planning.
 Not many schools can promise this level of personal attention—because we are a small, private program, we are able to look out for each of our students and guide them toward success.

-Our graduates have secured great positions in reputable hospitals like Montefiore Medical Center, Northwell Health System, Catholic Health System, and New York University Hospital System, and are recognized for their excellence.
+Our graduates have secured great positions in reputable hospitals, such as, Montefiore Medical Center, Northwell Health System, Catholic Health System, and New York University Hospital System, and are recognized for their excellence.
 Whatever your passion and area of focus, we can help you make a career of it.